Tuesday, July 14, 2026

 June 14, 2026

 It’s hard to restart anything after a long break.
-And if it is something like a blog it feels like it must be something meaningful, but when the meaning of the word meaning itself is unclear, that feels impossible to do.
+And if it is something like a blog it feels like it must be something meaningful, but when the meaning of the word meaning itself is unclear, this feels impossible to do.

 It was last week or it could have been the week before, that I felt how leached I was.
 Blank, void, white on white, dark, empty, speechless, blank…

-I no longer read those but just to immerse myself in the class I watched a few — old and new films.
+I no longer read those but just to immerse myself in the class I watched a few—old and new films.
 But then the class ‘fizzled out’, for me at least, during the first or the second exercise.
 About writing about my avatar.
 Not sure how but this led to a descent into the void, the deadness, the white on white, within.
 And all that I thought I still was unravelled.

 It didn’t help that I woke every morning and reached for my ipad to find out what was going on in Iran and spent the first half or whole hour of every day watching some podcast or the other about it.

-And both my avatar and me had a crisis of purpose and I did have to find a way to help my avatar Orion, a dragon find his purpose and re-find myself — don’t really care about my purpose yet.
+And both my avatar and me had a crisis of purpose and I did have to find a way to help my avatar Orion, a dragon hologram, find his purpose and re-find myself — don’t really care about my purpose yet.
 And I turned to AI to do it.
 And what I am discovering is fascinating me.

 Monday, January 12, 2026